doonze/jackettupdate/README.md

 Please review above choices and type CONFIRM to continue or c to cancel update and install!
 [CONFIRM/c]
 ```

 The last question will show you all the config options you have selected, and will ask you to type CONFIRM (all caps, just like that) or c to cancel the config creation/update.
-Typing CONFIRM (all caps) will move on to installing/updating Emby, cancel will discard all changes and stop the install.
+Typing CONFIRM (all caps) will move on to installing/updating Emby unless called but the -c option, cancel will discard all changes and stop the install.

-You can invoke the config interface at any time with -c or --config, any changes you choose will be updated and the installer ran.
+You can invoke the config interface at any time with -c or --config, any changes you choose will be updated and used the next time the script runs.
 After inital creation you'll only have need to rerun it if you want to change something.
 Otherwise normal usage is listed below.

 Usage is:
 ```